vikram-saran-playside/marge-bot/README.md

 1. ~Update the bot in order to make deployment easier (as per the original's PRs)~ (done)
 2. git LFS File Locking
     * Add functionality to the bot in order to make git lfs lockable files supported
-    * Ideally: imitate the author when submitting and unlock all touched files after the merge succeeds
+    * Ideally: imitate the author when submitting and (optionally? how?) unlock all touched files after the merge succeeds
 3. Smart_Priority
     * Of the merges which are pending, if there is one that is up to date, and the pipeline is already running, prioritise that
 4. Clean Up Dead Branches